karen-vollan/nn-ga2-snake-rl/README.md

 For changing and adding models:
 - Change or create a json file for the spesific version under folder model_config
-- New model? add to model_version.json in the "mail folder"
+- New model? add to model_version.json in the "main folder"

 # Result from one game
 One game from a trained model (v.17.1)<br>